National Student Numbers (NSN)

 Ministry Ministry of Education

-A national student number (NSN) is a unique education number which is allocated to children when they first enrol in ECE.
-Information about each child's attendance in ECE will be recorded against the NSN.
-The NSN stays with the child throughout their education, into the compulsory and tertiary sectors.
+A National Student Number (NSN) is a unique education number which is allocated to children when they first enrol in ECE.
+Information about each child and their attendance in ECE will be recorded against the NSN.

-The Ministry’s National Student Index (NSI) is the secure central register of learner-identifiable education information and is the platform by which NSNs are allocated to children enrolled in ECE or higher education.
+The National Student Index (NSI) is the Ministry's secure central register of learner-identifiable education information.
+The NSI is the platform used to allocate NSNs to children enrolled in ECE or higher education.

-You should first search for an existing NSN record using the child’s full name (including middle names), date of birth and gender as recorded on the child’s official identification documentation (or enrolment form if no documentation has been provided).
-This is done in your SMS or ELI Web.
+You should first search for an existing NSN record in your SMS or ELI Web.
+This search should use the child’s full name (including middle names), date of birth and gender as recorded on the child’s official identification documentation (or enrolment form if no documentation has been provided).

 If your search returns:

-• A match for the child’s record – you should double check it is the correct record by making sure the details you have entered and the details returned in the search match.
+• A match for the child’s record – you should double check it is the correct record by making sure the details you have entered and the details returned in the search are the same.
 You should then use this NSN for the child.

 • No match for the child you are looking for – you will then need to create a new NSN.
 Only create a new NSN if you are sure the child does not already have one allocated (this could have been done by another service).